-There has been no change to the Group's exposure to these financial risks or the manner in which it manages and measures the risk.
+There has been no change to the Group's exposure to these financial risks or the manner in which it manages and measures the risk since the previous financial year.

 The Group's exposures to financial risks are set out below.